 Another tool which greatly facilitated the transition to agricultural societies was the adze.
 Adzes are made by fastening a flat blade to a handle, and they are used for woodworking.
 The tool is operated by gouging out chips of wood from a larger piece of wood, and is still used to this day.
 The adze made it possible to hollow out logs quickly, and helped with building on land and developing even more tools to contribute to the newly settled communities, as well as preparing land for cultivation.
 Adzes also aided in the future of transportation, a common use being to carve out canoes.
 Progress can be an upstream struggle, but adzes made the journey smoother.

 Where would we be without hammers today?
-Arguably one of the most influential tools on this list (or at least the most common one today), this tool has stood the test of time.
+Arguably one of the most influential Neolithic technologies on this list (or at least the most common one today), this tool has stood the test of time.
 Hammers eased the creation of new tools, and also made the construction of homes and settlements a little less painstaking.
 The first hammers were created by carving a hole through a rounded rock to form the head, and fastening this to a handle with rope or sinew.
 These early hammers may not be as vegan as the ones we have today, but they got the job done.

 The tools invented – and reinvented – during the Neolithic Age helped pave the way to a future of growth, of permanent settlements, of civilization itself.
 Humans could finally live off the land, instead of chasing it.
 While much progress was made during this era, there was much more ahead, and with the rise of farming came an increasing need for even more innovative implements.
 These new tools would be used for jobs never-before imagined – jobs we maintain to this day.